pelias/openaddresses/README.md

 The OpenAddresses importer is used to process data from [OpenAddresses](http://openaddresses.io/) for import into the Pelias geocoder.

+## Requirements

+Node.js 4 or higher is required.

 ## Installation
 ```
 git clone https://github.com/pelias/openaddresses